 The Traveler’s Responsibilities

 Upon submission of the CJA 20, 21, 30, or 31 voucher for reimbursement for the period of the authorized trip, all expenses (except airfare) should be documented in the form of original receipts which verify costs incurred.
 The expenses should be submitted, itemized, and in chronological order.
-For your use in organizing the receipts and expenses by date, please use the Travel Expense Worksheet Exhibit R (.pdf).
+All receipts should be uploaded to the appropriate voucher under the "document" tab in eVoucher.

 The following are NOT reimbursable under CJA:

 - General office overhead, such as secretarial help (whether regularly or specially employed), rent, office supplies, or equipment; telephone lines or service (although telephone toll calls are reimbursable).
 Attorneys will not be compensated for secretarial duties such as filing of court documents, mailing, faxing, copying, etc.

 - Computerized legal research, except when fees exceed flat fee agreement.
 (See section entitled “Computerized Research,” p.
 9, supra.